 STEM2 Hub envisions high-quality, culturally relevant STEM learning experiences for every child and young person.
 In STEM2 Hub’s view of Northeast Florida, students should have access to and possess a sense of belonging in STEM and lifelong learning pathways that extend across formal and informal K–12 and higher education settings, including schools, science centers, and other STEM-rich institutions.
 A STEM education, comprised of the following six core principles, holds promise for powerfully transforming all students’ access to and engagement in STEM.

-STEM2 Hub will be an active aggregator for the diverse group of School System Educators, Non-School System Educators, Corporations, Policymakers, Funders, Community Nonprofits, Researchers, Community Leaders and others in the development and ongoing refinement of a local vision for STEM education.
+STEM2 Hub has been and will continue to be an active aggregator for the diverse group of School System Educators, Non-School System Educators, Corporations, Policymakers, Funders, Community Nonprofits, Researchers, Community Leaders and others in the development and ongoing refinement of a local vision for STEM learning.

-Robotics integrates all STEM fields in way no other subject can cover.
+Robotics integrates a host of STEM fields in ways that a classroom course can not.
 It integrates mechanical, electrical, electronics, control engineering, computer science, technology, math and science.
-STEM2 Hub, through their partner and Northeast Florida FIRST affiliate Renaissance Jax, puts forward a K-12 robotics offering for the youth of the 7-county region.
+STEM2 Hub, through its partner and Northeast Florida FIRST Affiliate – Renaissance Jax, puts forward a K-12 robotics offering for the youth of the 7-county region.

 To develop skills for today’s evolving workplace and to promote global awareness and environmental literacy, the setting for STEM-focused learning is changing.
-Ensuring collaborative environments that promote innovation and creativity with flexible technology and highly available access to information are a focus for the STEM2 Hub.
+This is to ensure that collaborative environments promoting innovation and creativity with flexible technology and readied access to information are a focus for the STEM2 Hub.

-Coding gives students an appreciation of what can be built with technology.
-Being surrounded by devices controlled by computers and understanding how they work, and imagining new devices and services, are enhanced by understanding coding.
+Coding gives students a new and deeper appreciation of what can be accomplished through technology.
+Young people are currently surrounded by devices controlled by computers and knowledge of coding helps them both understand how they work and imagine new devices and services for the future.

 Mathematically proficient students can apply the mathematics they know to solve problems arising in everyday life, society, and the workplace.
-STEM2 Hub works to help students apply math authentic hands-on learning and to apply it to real-world problems
+STEM2 Hub works to help students apply authentic math learning to real-world situations.

-Medicine has always been one of America’s strengths, and physicians and researchers are among the most respected professionals in our society.
-STEM2 Hub felt making sure programs for students to ignite their passion for medical field was critical.
+Medical has always been one of America’s strengths, and physicians and researchers are among the most respected professionals in our society.
+STEM2 Hub seeks to create and support programs for students that ignite their passion for medical fields of study.